davidpagnon/Sports2D/README.md

 Sports2D:
 - Detects 2D joint centers from a video or a webcam with RTMLib.
+- Converts pixel coordinates to meters.
-- Computes selected joint and segment angles.
+- Optionally computes selected joint and segment angles.
 - Optionally saves processed image files and video file.
 Optionally saves processed poses as a TRC file, and angles as a MOT file (OpenSim compatible).

 <br>

 **Okay but how does it work, really?**\
 Sports2D:

-1. Reads stream from a webcam, from one video, or from a list of videos.
+1. **Reads stream from a webcam, from one video, or from a list of videos**.
 Selects the specified time range to process.

-2. Sets up the RTMLib pose tracker from RTMlib with specified parameters.
-It can be run in lightweight, balanced, or performance mode, and for faster inference, keypoints can be tracked instead of detected for a certain number of frames.
+2. **Sets up pose estimation with RTMLib.** It can be run in lightweight, balanced, or performance mode, and for faster inference, keypoints can be tracked instead of detected for a certain number of frames.
 Any RTMPose model can be used.

-3. Tracks people so that their IDs are consistent across frames.
+3. **Tracks people** so that their IDs are consistent across frames.
 A person is associated to another in the next frame when they are at a small distance.
 IDs remain consistent even if the person disappears from a few frames.
 This carefully crafted `sports2d` tracker runs at a comparable speed as the RTMlib one but is much more robust.
 The user can still choose the RTMLib method if they need it by specifying it in the Config.toml file.

-4. Retrieves the keypoints with high enough confidence, and only keeps the persons with high enough average confidence.
+4. **Chooses the right persons to keep.** In single-person mode, only keeps the person with the highest average scores over the sequence.
+In multi-person mode, only retrieves the keypoints with high enough confidence, and only keeps the persons with high enough average confidence over each frame.

+4. **Converts the pixel coordinates to meters.** The user can provide a calibration file, or simply the size of a specified person.
+The floor angle and the coordinate origin can either be detected automatically from the gait sequence, or be manually specified.

-5. Computes the selected joint and segment angles, and flips them on the left/right side if the respective foot is pointing to the left/right.
+5. **Computes the selected joint and segment angles**, and flips them on the left/right side if the respective foot is pointing to the left/right.

+5. **Draws the results on the image:**\
-5. Draws bounding boxes around each person and writes their IDs\
+  Draws bounding boxes around each person and writes their IDs\
   Draws the skeleton and the keypoints, with a green to red color scale to account for their confidence\
   Draws joint and segment angles on the body, and writes the values either near the joint/segment, or on the upper-left of the image with a progress bar

-6. Interpolates missing pose and angle sequences if gaps are not too large.
-Filters them with the selected filter (among `Butterworth`, `Gaussian`, `LOESS`, or `Median`) and their parameters
+6. **Interpolates and filters results:** Missing pose and angle sequences are interpolated unless gaps are too large.
+Results are filtered according to the selected filter (among `Butterworth`, `Gaussian`, `LOESS`, or `Median`) and their parameters

-7. Optionally show processed images, saves them, or saves them as a video\
+7. **Optionally show** processed images, saves them, or saves them as a video\
-  Optionally plots pose and angle data before and after processing for comparison\
+  **Optionally plots** pose and angle data before and after processing for comparison\
-  Optionally saves poses for each person as a TRC file, and angles as a MOT file
+  **Optionally saves** poses for each person as a TRC file in pixels and meters, angles as a MOT file, and calibration data as a [Pose2Sim](https://github.com/perfanalytics/pose2sim) TOML file

 <br>